LockeBirdsey/harlowechatapp/README.md

 - $rand: For generating how many $dots should be cycled through
 - $message: The next message to be displayed

+## Help?

+Can be contacted on Twitter @ lockebirdsey

 ## Future improvements:
 - Player choice in dialogue instead of just clicking to move the flow